intel-analytics/ipex-llm/python/nano/client-application/StableDiffusion/README.md

 This guide will walk you through step-by-step on how to use the web UI to generation images w/ **_Stable Diffusion_** on your Intel laptop.
-The [Performance Section](#performance) shows some performance data.

 Here's an overview of the entire workflow.